Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 Dealing with the 1 year old sleep regression can be rough, especially when your once good sleeper is up for hours at night.
 But now you know the most common reasons these setbacks happens, as well as what to do about them.

-For instance, your 1 year old might be hitting new milestones that make for a fitful sleep at night.
+For instance, your toddler might be hitting new milestones that make for a fitful sleep at night.
 He may have grown used to unsustainable habits that prevent him from soothing himself back to sleep.
-He might be struggling with new changes at home, or sleeping too close to bedtime to be tired by then.
+He could be struggling with new changes at home, or sleeping too close to bedtime and isn’t tired enough.

 Perhaps he’d rather explore and play during the day instead of eat, leaving him hungry at night.
-And finally, his sleep environment could use an improvement to help him sleep well.
+And finally, his sleep environment could use a few tweaks to help him sleep well.

-This 1 year old sleep regression will definitely pass—and perhaps now, even quicker than simply waiting for it to do so.
+This regression will definitely pass—and perhaps now, even quicker than simply waiting for it to do so.

 Get more tips: